 CHAD 496 Observation and Assessment Lab is a required course that is offered on campus at the Center for Children and Families (CCF).
 Students must meet the requirements as established by the CCF in order to enroll for CHAD 450 Practicum in Early Child Education and CHAD 496 Observation and Assessment Lab.

 Students who fail to meet the following requirements will not be allowed to take the required course and therefore, not be allowed to complete the CHAD major:

-Background Checks and TB screening must be complete no earlier than one year and no later than 3 weeks prior to the semester in which the student takes CHAD 496.
+Background Checks and TB screening must be complete no earlier than one year and no later than 6 weeks prior to the semester in which the student takes CHAD 450 and CHAD 496.

 Other courses in which CHAD majors work in the field with minors (e.g., internship) may have additional/different requirements.
 It is the responsibility of the student to ensure that he/she has met all screening requirements for these courses.

-Students who know they cannot pass or receive exemption approval for the background check should consult with the CHAD Program Director email@example.com to discuss the options for another major.
-All CHAD majors must sign Acknowledgement of Child and Adolescent Development (CHAD) Program Required Background Checks letter and return it to Dr. Sara Bufferd, CHAD Program Director, in the Psychology Office (SBSB 3222).
+Students who know they cannot pass or receive exemption approval for the background check should consult with the CHAD Program Director Dr. Kim Pulvers at email@example.com to discuss the options for another major.
+All CHAD majors MUST acknowledge the background check and other requirements for the major online on my.csusm.
+Students who do not click that they accept will still be held responsible for the requirements.

 It is good as long as you are associated with a specific facility (e.g., an employee or a volunteer at a childcare center).
 Once you stop working at that facility and are no longer associated with that facility, your fingerprints will become inactive after a year and you will have to have your fingerprints checked again.